 What is a sinus lift?

 Sinus lift surgery, also known as sinus augmentation, is a procedure your dentist may recommend to make room for dental implants and make the implant process easier.
 Some people do not have sufficient bone support to secure the implants due to bone loss.
-A sinus lift or augmentation can help regain the lost bone height in the upper jaw by lifting the maxillary sinus and allow room for dental implant placement.
+A sinus lift or augmentation can help regain the lost bone height in the upper jaw by lifting the maxillary sinus and allowing room for dental implant placement.

 Why is it needed?